Car insurance after a hit-and-run in California

 California hit-and-run law states that this offense can be charged as a misdemeanor or felony.
 Generally, property damage results in a misdemeanor and fatalities almost always result in a felony charge.

-How does a hit-and-run affect car insurance in California?
+How does a hit-and-run affect your insurance in California?

 If you’re found guilty of a hit-and-run in California, you can expect your insurance company to raise your rates significantly upon renewal.
 Exact data on hit-and-run insurance rate increases is hard to come by, but we’ll use the average rate increase after an at-fault accident as a baseline.

-On average, California drivers with a single at-fault accident on their record pay $4,412 per year for full coverage insurance and $1,083 for state minimum coverage.
-That’s an increase of about 66 percent over the average cost of car insurance in California for a single at-fault accident.
+As of October 2024, California drivers with a single at-fault accident on their record pay an average of $4,616 per year for full coverage insurance and $1,109 for state minimum coverage.
+For the respective coverage levels, that’s a 64 percent and 66 percent increase compared to the average cost of car insurance in California for a driver with a clean record.

 But a hit-and-run is considerably more serious, as it carries criminal charges.
 If you’re convicted of a hit-and-run, you will likely see a rate increase above what you would pay for a standard at-fault accident.
 If you’re struggling to find insurance with a hit-and-run on your record, you may need to work with one of California’s high-risk auto insurance specialists.